amitashutosh/allaboutindians/README.md

 Introduction
 ------------
 This application is meant to be used as a starting place for allaboutindians.
-This is a simple, skeleton application using the ZF2 MVC layer and module systems.
+We are using the ZF2 skeleton application for developing this site.

 Installation
 ------------